 Fasoo Delivers CAD File Security Built for Semiconductor Supply Chain Collaboration

-SEOUL, SOUTH KOREA, August 19, 2025 /EINPresswire.com/ -- Fasoo, the leader in data-centric security, today announced growing adoption of its file-centric collaboration and protection solutions in the semiconductor industry.
+BETHESDA, MD, UNITED STATES, August 19, 2025 /EINPresswire.com/ -- — Fasoo, the leader in data-centric security, today announced growing adoption of its file-centric collaboration and protection solutions in the semiconductor industry.

 In today’s competitive semiconductor market, a leaked CAD file can derail years of R&D and jeopardize billions in potential revenue.
 As global R&D networks expand, chipmakers must enable fast, distributed design collaboration without losing control over their most valuable assets.